 DANIELLE N. CHOI

 Danielle N. Choi is a landscape architect, writer, and educator.
 Her research explores landscape design as a cultural practice that brings technology, infrastructure, and ecology into dialogue with public life.
-She currently teaches at the Harvard Graduate School of Design.
-Prior to her academic appointment, Choi practiced in landscape studios in New York City and Berlin.
+She is an associate professor of landscape architecture at the Harvard Graduate School of Design (GSD) and a member of the Boston Public Design Commission.
+Before joining the GSD, Choi practiced in landscape architecture studios in New York City and Berlin.

 CONTACT